Summertime vegetables you must try while they are in season in Poland

 A summer version of pickled cucumbers called in Polish ogórki małosolne – fresh homemade pickled cucumbers.
 You can make them at home, they will be ready the next day!

 Arrange the washed cucumbers (with the tips cut off – this will speed up the process) alternately with additions (tightly!
-It’s very important) in a special clay pot or a regular glass jar so that they do not flow out.
+It’s very important) in a special clay pot or a regular glass jar so they do not flow out.
 Pour in lukewarm water, previously boiled with salt.
-Press everything with a saucer, but don’t close it so that the cucumbers have access to air.
+Press everything with a saucer, but don’t close it so the cucumbers can access air.
 Ingredients: a dozen small cucumbers, horseradish leaves, a bunch of dills, horseradish root, 2-3 cloves of garlic, lukewarm water, 0.5-1 tablespoon of salt (for every liter of water).
 During summertime in Poland, you can buy a ready set of additions for making ogórki małosolne.

 Kohlrabi/cabbage turnip (kalarepa or kalarepka) – a super-healthy snack in Poland

 You’ve probably spotted light green kohlrabi bulbs at the markets in Poland.
 Although it’s available throughout the year, the best one – crunchy, aromatic, delicate – is sold in Poland in late spring and summer.
-This super-healthy, low-calorie vegetable has a taste and texture somewhere between radish and cabbage.
+This super-healthy, low-calorie vegetable has a taste and texture between radish and cabbage.

 The easiest way and very popular in Poland is to eat kohlrabi raw as a snack (it’s necessary to peel off the skin first).
-It is worth using the leaves of young kohlrabi, a very valuable part of the plant, you can add them to juices or salads.
+It is worth using the leaves of young kohlrabi, a very valuable part of the plant, which you can add to juices or salads.
 In Poland, kohlrabi is also used as an addition to soups.
 When buying kohlrabi, pay attention to the leaves – they should be fresh and their color intense.
 The best bulbs are the smallest ones, firm, with a “healthy, vibrant” color.